akobr/strong-beaver/README.md

 >
 > &mdash; *Leonardo da Vinci*

+## Work in progress

+- [ ] Make the framework more .net standard friendly
+- [ ] Split framework to multiple libraries
+- [ ] Remove service locator as a anti-pattern from framework core

 ## Introduction

 The architecture is called **TVMS** from ***T**idy **V**iew and **M**odel **S**eparation* and has been designed to be able to use it with any View-Model layered application.